paulgarces/Hand-Gesture-Password/README.md

 ### b.
 Hand Tracking and Gesture Detection
 - MediaPipe tracks 21 hand landmarks from the webcam input.
 - A custom `finger_tracking()` function identifies whether each finger (thumb, index, middle, ring, pinky) is **up** or **down**:
+    - **Please note: The system is currently calibrated to detect gestures from your right hand only.**
     - Thumb: checks the x-position difference.
     - Other fingers: check the y-position difference between fingertip and knuckle.
 - The result is a binary array like `[1, 0, 1, 1, 1]` representing the current gesture.